aumahesh/aumahesh.github.io/content/project/connectors-tetration/index.md

   focal_point: Smart
 links:
 slides:
-summary: Connectors bring in telemetry andanalytics data from various vantage points in a data center.
+summary: Connectors bring in telemetry and analytics data from various vantage points in a data center.
 tags:
 - Professional
 title: Lifecycle management of Tetration Connectors